donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/thunar.rst

 Transfer data
 -------------

-After you logged in, you will see four directories: one for each Radboud University organizational unit.
+After you logged in, you will see four directories: one for each Radboud University organisational unit.
 On the left side you see that a new network connection has been made.
 You can use this to navigate to the repository.

 .. figure:: images/thunar-navigate.png

-In the subtree of a particular organizational unit, you will see the directories of all its collections.
+In the subtree of a particular organisational unit, you will see the directories of all its collections.
 You can only see these collections if you are authorized (i.e., if you are a viewer, contributor or manager of the corresponding collection).
 As a viewer of a collection, you are only allowed to download data from that collection.
 As a contributor or manager, you are also allowed to upload and modify data.

 You can now copy/paste or drag and drop files from and to your preferred local directory.